Losing a loved one is a heart wrenching time for anyone.

 What safety measures are there?

 We apply a series of measures to provide a safe environment for you and our colleagues.
 You can find our rules for visiting our funeral homes here or in the window of your local funeral home.
 We provide handwashing facilities and hand sanitiser, as well as a supply of tissues.
 You can find our COVID Secure risk assessments for our funeral homes here.
-It includes simple actions such as - asking that only two people come into the funeral home at a time for any purpose.
+It includes simple actions such as - asking that only two people (from the same household) come into the funeral home at a time for any purpose.
 When visiting the person who has died, we respectfully request that you refrain from direct contact with the person who has died.
 Finally, we request that all guests to our visiting rooms wash their hands prior to leaving or moving to another room.

 Sadly we won’t be shaking hands, hugging or putting a hand on your shoulder to offer comfort.
 The time for that will come again.
 Until then please maintain social distance at all times.
 These precautions are in place to keep you safe as well as us.